mongodb/specifications/source/crud/bulk-write.md

 value for `verboseResults`, drivers MUST define `errorsOnly` as the opposite of `verboseResults`.
 If the user did not specify a value for `verboseResults`, drivers MUST define `errorsOnly` as `true`.

+Drivers MUST return a client-side error if `verboseResults` is true with an unacknowledged write concern containing the following message:

+> Cannot request unacknowledged write concern and verbose results

 ### `ordered`

 The `ordered` field defines whether writes should be executed in the order in which they were specified, and, if an